 5. Domain Authority

 This metric is one of the many KPIs that can be tracked to measure the health of a site’s SEO.
-The higher the number and quality of the links, the higher your site’s domain authority.
+The higher the number and quality of the backlinks, the higher your site’s domain authority.

 6. Bounce Rate